Spread the cost of your training with Klarna – flexible payment options

 Choose your support option

 Important: the base support package covers restricted operators with 1–2 vehicles.
 Additional vehicles, site visits and work outside the agreed support scope may be charged separately.
+All payments are processed securely via Stripe.

 Who this restricted operator support is for